yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-EncounterGrouping-intro.md

 ***Please refer to the main [Encounter Resource profile](StructureDefinition-Yhcr-Encounter.html) for a more complete description of the approach to modelling Encounters***

 The EncounterGrouping is a skeletal Encounter which requires a small number of mandatory fields:
- - Class - a new class code of ENCOUNTERGROUPING is defined specifically to identify these overarching Encounters
+ - Class - a new class code of GROUPING is defined specifically to identify these overarching Encounters
  - Status - mandatory in FHIR
  - Period - the period of the overall "visit"
  - Subject - the Patient involved